summea/chortle/README.md

 a really simple chat bot

 ## Overview
 Chortle is still very new to the human world and will take a while to get used to human conversation.
 Chortle will (often) listen to what a human says in conversation, but will not always know the best way to respond.
-For some words or phrases, however, Chortle has been taught common, contextual responses by a _teacher_ in an attempt to help Chortle along the path to being a better conversationalist.
+For some words or phrases, however, Chortle has been taught common, contextual responses _by a teacher_ in an attempt to help Chortle along the path of becoming a better conversationalist.

-In conversation, Chortle:
+In conversation _(chat mode)_, Chortle:

 - knows when a human is making a statement
 - knows when a human is asking a question